infoteria/node-red-contrib-platio/README.md

 ## Using Platio Node in OpenBlocks

-You cannot use Platio Node in Node-RED on OpenBlocks because the version of node.js is too old.
+You cannot use this Platio Node in Node-RED on OpenBlocks because the version of node.js is too old.
 Please use node-red-contrib-platio-openblocks package on OpenBlocks.